Guidance for site managers

 - Reduce unnecessary stress on the birds by avoiding human disturbance to sites at sensitive times in the birds’ life cycle.

-Site managers should warn visitors about the presence of HPAI and in particular not to pick up or handle dead birds.
+Site managers should warn visitors about the presence, or potential presence, of HPAI and in particular not to pick up or handle dead birds.
 Download this visitor information poster on HPAI to display at car parks and other access points.

-Site managers should provide local advice to visitors to help them avoid walking through areas where birds are feeding, resting or breeding.
+Site managers should provide local advice to visitors, promoting routes which avoid walking through areas where birds are feeding, resting or breeding.
 This may include notices at boat landings, car parks, footpath diversions or closures, discouraging disturbance of breeding colonies or roosting sites, or wardens on site to liaise with visitors.

-- More general access restrictions may be necessary where large numbers of birds congregate to feed, rest or breed .
-In such situations it is reasonable for site managers to request that visitors do not access certain areas of land at sensitive times of the birds’ life cycle, especially during a severe disease outbreak.
+More general access restrictions may be necessary where large numbers of birds congregate to feed, rest or breed.
+In such situations it is reasonable for site managers to request that visitors do not access such areas at sensitive times of the birds’ life cycle, especially during a severe disease outbreak.

 - Be careful not to scare birds off nests or trample burrows/nests.